-• "Net investment in capital assets" consists of capital assets, net of accumulated depreciation, reduced by the amount outstanding for any bonds, notes, or other financing liabilities that were incurred related to the acquisition, construction or improvement of the capital assets.

-- "Restricted" consists of restricted assets reduced by liabilities and deferred inflows of resources related to the assets and are primarily for debt service. - "Unrestricted" is the net amount of the assets, deferred outflows of resources, liabilities and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
+- "Net investment in capital assets" consists of capital and lease assets, net of accumulated depreciation and amortization, reduced by the amount outstanding for any bonds, notes, or other financing liabilities that were incurred related to the acquisition, construction or improvement of the capital assets. - "Restricted" consists of restricted assets reduced by liabilities and deferred inflows of resources related to the assets and are primarily for debt service and capital asset acquisition. - "Unrestricted" is the net amount of the assets, deferred outflows of resources, liabilities and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.